nticaric/twitter-streaming-api/README.md

 ##Instalation

-The easiest way to install Majestic SEO API is via [composer](http://getcomposer.org/).
+The easiest way to install Twitter Streaming API is via [composer](http://getcomposer.org/).
 Create the following `composer.json` file and run the `php composer.phar install` command to install it.

 ```json
 {